jupyter/nbclassic/CONTRIBUTING.rst

 Building the NbClassic from its GitHub source code requires some tools to create and minify JavaScript components and the CSS, specifically Node.js and Node's package manager, ``npm``.
 It should be node version ≥ 16.0.
+We also use Yarn (classic) version 1.x.

 If you use ``conda``, you can get them with::

-    conda install -c conda-forge nodejs
+    conda install -c conda-forge nodejs=16 yarn=1

 If you use `Homebrew <https://brew.sh/>`_ on Mac OS X::

-    brew install node
+    brew install node yarn

 Installation on Linux may vary, but be aware that the `nodejs` or `npm` packages included in the system package repository may be too old to work properly.